lyonbros/composer.js/docs/controller.md

 browser) to your models/collections.

 It's main function is to listen to events from both the models (updating the view according to new data) and to the view (clicks, form posts, etc).
+It is the piece that coordinates between your view (the DOM) and your data layer (your models).

 It also provides a handful of utilities to make rendering views and cleaning things up a bit easier.